aws-samples/amazon-sagemaker-build-train-deploy/05_API_Gateway_and_Lambda/README.md

 <img src="images/img3.png" alt="Configure API Gateway" width="700px" />

-6. In the **Function code** section, replace the existing code with with the following snippet, making sure that the indentation is matching:
+6. You are now redirected to the Lambda function page.
+In the **Function code** section, double click "lambda_function.py" and replace the existing code with with the following snippet, making sure that the indentation is matching:

 > ⚠️ **Warning**: the **ENDPOINT_NAME** variable must be set to the name of the endpoint that was deployed in the previus module of this workshop.